 Obtaining meticais outside Mozambique can be challenging and is not essential.
 However, if you do want some meticais then there is a cash machine at the airport.

 Activities, drinks, and any local crafts can all be paid for in the lodge at the end of your stay in USD or credit card (excluding AmEx and Diners Club) with a 3.5% surcharge.

 The road takes you through the stunning Quirimbas National Park and gives you a great glimpse of life Northern Mozambique.
-The journey takes approximately three and a half hours and is 250km long; 200km on an excellent tar road and 50km is on a good dirt road.
+The journey takes approximately four hours and is 250km long; 200km on an excellent tar road and 50km is on a reasonable dirt road.
 See the RATES page for prices.

 Something for the community?

 We support many community projects through our charity, here are some ideas for things you can bring to help.

 ORPHANED & VULNERABLE CHILDREN: This project supports 102 children with an emphasis on education, health, financial security, nutrition, psychosocial support and legal status.
 For this project, please bring:school bags, spare clothes you may have for children 1-18 years and school equipment*.

 SCHOLARSHIPS: We have managed to give scholarships to 127 children this year.
 Portuguese/English dictionaries and calculators would help a great deal.